Who We Are

 Academic Support Services

-There are three main sources of research-related funding available to graduate students.
-Small research grants (SRG) support research on any topic of academic significance using accepted research methods.
+There are three main sources of research-related funding available to graduate students: The Gallaudet Internal Seed Fund supports research on any topic of academic significance using accepted research methods.
 These funds can be used for research equipment, to pay research participants, and for expenses associated with travel to collect data.
+The GU Student Seed Grant Application (form) will be made available in the Adobe Sign library.
+Contact your school director for more information.
 The Graduate Student Research Travel Fund provides reimbursement for graduate students who travel to professional conferences to present their original research.
-The Graduate Student Association (GSA) also offers a travel assistance program, which provides reimbursement for students who attend professional conferences in their fields.
+Contact Graduate Travel The Graduate Student Association (GSA) also offers a travel assistance program, which provides reimbursement for students who attend professional conferences in their fields.
+Contact GSA

 Working on a research study but stumped by the statistics?
 Want to talk with someone about study design?
 Not sure which data analysis software to use?
 The Office of the Provost and the School of Science, Technology, Accessibility, Mathematics, and Public Health are pleased to offer free statistical consultations for the entire Gallaudet community.